Ethan O'Leary headshot

 I theoretically propose and experimentally test for a novel mechanism through which discrimination persists: the misperception of statistical discrimination as taste-based discrimination.
 Key points from the theory and experiment results:

-Misattribution leads to discrimination traps: the more likely one believes the employer is a taste-based discriminator the lower (higher) the average productivity of applicants from the discriminated (favoured) group (see graphs).
+2. Misattribution leads to discrimination traps: the more likely one believes the employer is a taste-based discriminator the lower (higher) the average productivity of applicants from the discriminated (favoured) group (see graph).
 This application behaviour rationalises statistical discrimination and hiring outcomes do not challenge the misattribution.